-Applicants who lack the necessary prerequisite knowledge in accounting may be required to complete
+Applicants who lack the necessary prerequisite knowledge in accounting may be required to complete accounting bridging courses prior to matriculating in the major.

 Students admitted to the MSA degree program may be required to successfully complete a maximum of nine credit hours in accounting bridging courses that serve as prerequisites to the MSA degree requirements.
 The number of bridging courses required will normally depend on courses completed by the student as an undergraduate and is determined by the program at the time of admission.